 Cost of treating your Cat Gaining Weight

-Cost of treatment differs depending on the root cause of your cat gaining weight.
-For example, treatment of diabetes in your cat could be as much as $4000 or more depending on how severe it is.
+The cost of treatment differs depending on the root cause of your cat gaining weight.
+For example, the treatment of diabetes in your cat could be as much as $4000 or more depending on how severe it is.
 If your cat has congestive heart failure, the average price range is from $1000 and above.

 Diet foods consist of either amount of carbohydrates or protein or they simply have an increased amount of fiber.
 Get rid of treats and snacks that may possess a huge calorie amount and can sabotage your cat’s diet with ease.
 Instead, make use of healthy snack options like popcorn and carrots.